qt-creator/qt-creator/README.md

     * ActiveState Active Perl
     * MinGW with g++ 4.9 or Visual Studio 2015 or later
     * jom
+    * Python 3.5 or later (optional, needed for the python enabled debug helper)
 * On Mac OS X: latest Xcode
 * On Linux: g++ 4.9 or later
 * LLVM/Clang 6.0.0 or later (optional, needed for the Clang Code Model, see the